 What are the learning tools used in your workshop?

-Outline planned workshop activity that makes your workshop unique, and why specific room set-up is preferred.
+Outline planned workshop activity that makes this session unique and why specific room set-up is preferred.

 11. Audio Visual/Room Needs